C00reNUT/neural-style/README.md

 ![output](examples/1-output.jpg)

-These were the input images used (me sleeping at a hackathon and Starry Night):
+These were the input images used (Anish Athalye sleeping at a hackathon and Starry Night):

 ![input-content](examples/1-content.jpg)